-In recent times Jones has taken parts up on flute(s) for the 'Are You Here?' event arranged by Brighter Sound at Band on The Wall (Manchester) and appeared too at Tate Liverpool for the American historical play entitled 'O.K. - The Musical' by Christopher Kline alongside performing in the Jazz Flute Big Band with top local, notable and international flutists during 2017:
+In recent times he has taken parts up on flute/guitar for the 'Are You Here?' event arranged by Brighter Sound at Band on The Wall (Manchester) and appeared too at Tate Liverpool for the American historical play entitled 'O.K. - The Musical' by Christopher Kline alongside performing in the Jazz Flute Big Band with top local, notable and international flutists during 2017.
+Additional collaborating with concerts/workshops presenting stars of the stage in improvising or free-form genres includes: Alan Barnes, Andi Panayi, ESKA, Mark Hanslip, Maggie Nichols, Philip Jeck, Howard Skempton, Trevor Watts & Veryan Weston.

 Regarding the score, this artist is an energetic arranger/composer and takes commissions for both small and large ensembles in both popular and orchestral idioms: